Why have home insurance premiums increased?

 Building costs have increased due to manufacturing and supply issues caused by Brexit, the slow down of production and distribution due to Covid-19, and the war in Ukraine.

-Index linking accounts for the increased prices of the following:
+Index linking accounts for increased prices of the following:

 You will also need to consider and factor in the replacement of kitchens and bathrooms as well as outside areas such as walls, boundary fences, driveways and pathways and outbuildings or garages.

-Index linking helps protect against underinsurance by making sure your sums insured keep in line with rate of inflation and other factors (for example, world events such as Brexit and the invasion of Ukraine).
+Index linking helps protect against underinsurance by making sure your sums insured keep in line with the rate of inflation and other factors (for example, global events such as Brexit and the invasion of Ukraine).

-If your home is destroyed due to fire, flood or subsidence for example, the cost of reinstating the property needs to reflect the current costs it would take to rebuild it.
+If your home is destroyed due to fire, flood or subsidence, for example, the cost of reinstating the property needs to reflect the current rebuild costs.
 If you’re not adequately covered, you could run the risk of being underinsured.

-A common misconception if you are underinsured is, there will be a shortfall of perhaps a few hundred or a few thousand pounds which you would pay, and your insurer would pay the bulk of the rebuild as you are insured – right?
-Wrong.
+A common misconception if you are underinsured is there will be a shortfall of perhaps a few hundred or a few thousand pounds which you would pay; and your insurer would pay the bulk of the rebuild as you are insured.
+This is an incorrect assumption.
 This is because the “average clause” would apply.

 The “average clause” in an insurance policy is a clause that requires you to pay the proportion of any loss or shortfall, should the asset insured be covered for less than the full reinstatement value.